 The persons named in the enclosed form of proxy intend, unless otherwise directed, to vote for the election of a Board of Directors composed of the 9 nominees in the list that follows.
-All except two of the nominees are currently Directors of the Company.
-If any of the nominees do not stand for election or is unable to serve, proxies may be voted for a smaller Board at the discretion of the proxy nominee.
+Other than Mr. Stinson, all are currently Directors of the Company.
+If any of the nominees do not stand for election or are unable to serve, proxies may be voted for a smaller Board at the discretion of the proxy nominee.

-The term of each Director currently in office will expire on April 30, 2009.
+The term of each Director currently in office will expire on May 5, 2011.
 Each Director proposed as a nominee below will hold office until the Company's next Annual General Meeting, unless his office is earlier vacated in accordance with the articles of the Company.

 The following is further information regarding each of the individuals who are proposed as nominees for election as Directors of the Company, including their other principal occupations, directorships and appointments and, where applicable, memberships on committees of the Board of Directors of the Company.
-A record of attendance at meetings of the Board and its committees during the twelve months ended December 31, 2008 is set out in the "Director Compensation - Compensation of Directors/Attendance" section of this Information Circular.
+A record of attendance at meetings of the Board and its committees during the twelve months ended December 31, 2010 is set out in the "Director Compensation - Compensation of Directors/Attendance" section of this Information Circular.